Lesson Plan: Our Solar System

 0–5 min |

-• Gather on the carpet.
-Show solar system poster. <br> • Think-Pair-Share: “What is the Sun?
-What might live in space?” |
+Gather on the carpet.
+Show the solar system poster.
+Think-Pair-Share: “What is the Sun?
+Is the Sun a star?” |

 5–15 min |

-Explore / Direct Instruction |
+Explore/Direct Instruction |

-• Play “Planet Song” video or read aloud a simple book. <br> • Stop to ask: “What is the Sun?
+Play the “Planet Song” video or read aloud a simple book.
+Stop to ask: “What is the Sun?
 Which planet is closest?”
 (RI.1.1) |

 15–30 min |

-Explain / Guided Practice |
+Explain/Guided Practice |

-• Use planet cards to model ordering from the Sun. <br> • Students work in small groups to place cards in order. <br> • Circulate; ask each group to explain one planet (SL.1.1). |
+Use planet cards to model ordering from the Sun.
+Students work in small groups to place cards in order.
+Circulate; ask each group to explain one planet (SL.1.1). |

 30–40 min |